ICCB 2023 Planning Volunteers

 ICCB planning committees play an important role in helping to organize, promote, and manage ICCB.

 ICCB is not a success without the volunteers who make the meeting the best it can be for all attendees.
-Our call for volunteers is currently closed.
-However, we're always interested to hear from you if you'd like to contribute to the Congress.
-If you're interested in volunteering, please send us an email and indicate your preferred committee.
+Our call for volunteers is open through 7 April.
+If you would like to serve on a committee, please complete the committee sign-up form.
+Volunteers should already have plans to attend the congress.
+ICCB seeks ~4-7 volunteers per committee.

-- Communications Committee: Working in concert with the SCB communications manager, develop communications messaging around the ICCB theme and content presented at the Congress and implement social media strategies that raise awareness about ICCB 2023, connect attendees to one another, and drive engagement with the broader conservation community before, during and after the Congress.
+- Communications Committee: Develops communications messaging around the ICCB theme and content presented at the Congress in a way that raises awareness about ICCB 2023, connects attendees to one another, and drives engagement with the broader conservation community before and during the Congress.

-- Local Organizing Committee: Specific to individuals living in Kigali and the broader region, the LOC ensures that ICCB incorporates local culture and art into its programming, identifies pre- and post- congress field trips and activities, consults on entertainment and education for the opening and closing ceremonies to for regional cultural significance, and identifies and secures local volunteers to assist with the coordination of local logistics.
+- Local Organizing Committee: Specific to individuals living in Kigali and the broader region, the LOC ensures that ICCB incorporates local culture and art into its programming, identifies fun local congress activities, consults on entertainment and education for the opening and closing ceremonies to for regional cultural significance, and identifies and secures local volunteers to assist with the coordination of local logistics.

-- Travel Awards Committee: Working in concert with the SCB Membership Manager and the SCB Awards Committee, oversee the call for travel awards, including the selection criteria, and manage the application review and selection process.
+- Travel Awards Committee: Oversees the call for travel awards application review and selection process.

 ICCB is supported by up to 50 volunteers who provide support in different areas, including session moderation.